MecuryCrow/WebEMT/README.md

     -   **⊗ Non-Reconstructed URLs**: All other captured traffic (paginated, 10 items per page)
     -   **[CACHED]** tag indicates pages that were served from browser cache (304 status)

-6.  **Manual Reconstruction**: Trigger reconstruction for the latest capture by clicking "Reconstruct Latest Capture" on the homepage

 ## Decompression Support

 The reconstructor now supports: